Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 // Loads the geojson layer from the url into the map const geojsonLayer = new L.GeoJSON.AJAX(geojsonurl).addTo(map);
 </code></pre></div></div> <br>
+<figcaption> Figure 3.
+The Javascript for the Basic Leaflet Web Map </figcaption>

 <h3> The Basic Web Map on Codepen </h3> <br>